Lem Springsteen

-Lem Springsteen is an American songwriter and dance and house music producer.
-He is best known as part of house production duo Mood II Swing.
+Lem Springsteen is an American songwriter and dance and music producer.
+He is best known as part of the house production duo Mood II Swing.

-In 1997, he co-wrote and co-produced Ultra Naté's hit song "Free", a dance-hop influenced disco track released on the Strictly Rhythm label.
-The song peaked at number 1 on both the US Hot Dance Club Songs and Hot Dance Music/Maxi-Singles Sales charts as well as placing on a number of charts in other countries.
-The song has appeared on a number of '90s Music compilation albums, and was featured on soundtracks for Chasing Liberty and I Know What You Did Last Summer.
+In 1997, he co-wrote and co-produced Ultra Naté's hit song "Free", a dance-pop-influenced disco track released on the Strictly Rhythm label.
+The song peaked at number 1 on the US Hot Dance Club Songs and Hot Dance Music/Maxi-Singles Sales charts, and charted in several other countries.
+The song has appeared on several '90s music compilation albums and was featured on the soundtracks for Chasing Liberty and I Know What You Did Last Summer.

 Biography

 Springsteen was signed to EMI Music Publishing in London for several years after co-writing and co-producing the hit recording "Free" by Ultra Nate in 1997.
-He entered the music business at the age of 16 years old, after manager, at the time Vaughan Mason, who had hit recordings, procured a single deal with the now defunct label Chrysalis Records UK, after Lem and younger brother won a talent contest at New York City's Apollo Theatre.
-Vaughan taught Lem, songwriting, analog sythns and analog recording, before the digital era.
-Lem's style incorporates the music he grew up on from soul/R&B to pop to disco/dance.
-Lem even has some rock influences but does not claim to be a rock'n roll musician or producer.
+He entered the music business at 16, after then-manager Vaughan Mason, who had hit recordings, procured a single deal with the now-defunct Chrysalis Records UK, after Lem and his younger brother won a talent contest at New York City's Apollo Theatre.
+Vaughan taught Lem songwriting, analog synths, and analog recording, before the digital era.
+Lem's style incorporates the music he grew up on, from soul/R&B to pop to disco/dance.
+Lem even has some rock influences but does not claim to be a rock-and-roll musician or producer.

-Springsteen formed the house production duo Mood II Swing with John Ciafone in 1993 after the pair began to work with Little Louie Vega of Masters At Work.
-In addition to productions with Masters At Work and Nuyorican Soul, Mood II Swing was hired by major and independent labels globally to remix dance versions of songs signed to labels from 1993 – 2003.
+Springsteen formed the music production company Mood II Swing with John Ciafone in 1993 after the pair began to work with Little Louie Vega of Masters At Work.
+In addition to productions with Masters At Work and Nuyorican Soul, Mood II Swing was commissioned by major and independent labels worldwide to remix dance versions of songs from 1993 – 2003.
 Their notable remixes include BT's "Remember", King Britt's "The Reason", and Ultra Naté's Found A Cure, which they also wrote and produced originally.

 Mood II Swing produced many remixes in the 1990s and early 2000s, remixing about 300 tracks and producing about 100 original songs.
 Their music was included in the Strictly Rhythm 25 Year Anniversary compilation, Strictly DJ T: 25 Years Of Strictly Rhythm, released in March 2015.
 Their original productions as Mood II Swing include "Closer" and "All Night Long".
 Their original track "Do It Your Way" and their original production "Closer" featuring Carol Sylvan were included on For The Love Of House Volume 2, released by Defected Records in 2013.